zelisinho/anypoint-examples/web-service-consumer/README.md

 3. In the Package Explorer view in Studio, right-click the project name and then select **Run As > Mule Application**.
 **Result:** You can now send posts to your application via a browser extension such as Postman (for Google Chrome), or the `curl` command-line utility.
 1. To get an inventory list for the retailer, send a GET request to http://localhost:8081/inventory.
-1. To send an order, set the `Content-Type` header to `application/json`, append the following JSON, and send a PUT request to the address http://localhost:8081/orders.
+1. To send an order, send a PUT request to the address http://localhost:8081/orders , setting the `Content-Type` header to `application/json` and appending the following JSON:

 ```
 {